By C. Raymond Radigan

 C. Raymond Radigan is former surrogate of Nassau County and of counsel to Ruskin Moscou Faltischek’s Trusts and Estates Department.
 He also is chairman of the advisory committee to the Legislature on estates powers and trust law and the Surrogate’s Court Procedure Act.

-Reprinted with permission from the Wednesday, January 29, 2003 issue of the New York Law Journal (c) 2003, ALM Properties, Inc.
+This article is reprinted with permission from the March 31, 2003 edition of the New York Law Journal © 2003 ALM Properties, Inc. All rights reserved.
+Further duplication without permission is prohibited.